autokitteh/web-platform/README.md

 ### Environment Setup 🌐

 Create a `.env` file in the root of the project directory and add the necessary environment variables.
-Refer to the `validateEnv` script for required variables:

-`sh cp .env.example .env # Edit .env with your environment-specific settings`
+`sh cp .env.example .env` Then edit .env with your environment-specific settings

 `VITE_HOST_URL`